Ssaaii4/Kitchen-Renovation-ai-agent/README.md

 # 🛠️ Kitchen Renovation AI Agent with Gemini, ADK & Vertex AI

 This project demonstrates how to build and deploy an autonomous AI agent using Google’s Agent Development Kit (ADK), Gemini 1.5 Pro, and Vertex AI.
 The goal?
 Automatically generate a detailed renovation proposal for a kitchen remodel using the power of multi-agent collaboration, structured prompt engineering, and AI-driven decision-making.
+This was created part of Code Vipaasana program organised by Ms. Abhirami- Lead Developer Advocate, Google and team

 > 🚀 Designed to show how AI agents can solve real-world tasks, even ones you never thought you'd automate—like remodeling your kitchen!